 Kasowitz has extensive experience handling litigation for consumer and industrial companies, on both the plaintiff and defense side.
-Our work for these companies includes all aspects of litigation, including commercial, mass tort and product liability, trade secret, intellectual property, antitrust, employment, and bankruptcy and restructuring.
+Our work for these companies includes all aspects of litigation, including commercial, securities, antitrust, mass tort and product liability, environmental, trade secret, intellectual property, employment, and bankruptcy and restructuring.

 J. Crew in defending claims by term lenders challenging certain strategic transactions involving J. Crew’s intellectual property and asserting intentional fraudulent conveyance claims.

 Elie Tahari, the global luxury fashion brand, in various employment-related matters, as well as advising the company with respect to its employment practices.